ayooi/zmq-data-streaming/README.md

 #### Disadvantages

-* Single point of failure across the system
+* Single point of failure
 * Requires clients to regularly request for updates
 * Updates are applied slowly as clients need to poll
 * No ability to keep data flowing across services on a local host.
 All data may be consumed by any host within the